“Now let me die, since I have seen your face...”

 Israel Moves to Egypt

 1. Circumstances force Jacob to find work in another country (Egypt).
 How does Jacob prioritize work, residence, and family?
 What priorities have determined moving your family in the past?
+Did you move to a new city, state or country as child?
+What was your experience like?
 What would it take to move your family from your present home?

 Choose a resolution for this week from the suggestions below or make your own.
 Tap on a resolution to email it to yourself: